 Assuming the Customer Table’s Primary Index comprises the First and Last name fields, we aim to extract data pertaining to “Marianela Garcia”.

 “SELECT * FROM Customer WHERE Firstname = ‘Marianela’ and Lastname = ‘Garcia’”

-On the other hand, if just one Primary Index column is missing in the WHERE clause, qualifying rows will be spread across different AMPs.
-The Parsing Engine has to instruct all AMPs to search for the matching rows.
+If the WHERE clause is missing one Primary Index column, the qualifying rows will be scattered across multiple AMPs.
+The Parsing Engine must direct all AMPs to search for the corresponding rows.

 “SELECT * FROM Customer WHERE Firstname = ‘Marianela’”

-Finally, the WHERE clause can be composed of all Primary Index columns and additional columns.
+The WHERE clause can include all Primary Index and other columns.

 “SELECT * FROM Customer WHERE Firstname = ‘Marianela’ AND Lastname = ‘Garcia’ AND Age = 28”

-The Primary Index of the first table is column A. The Primary Index of the second table is a combination of the columns A, B, and C.
+Table one’s Primary Index is column A, while Table two’s Primary Index is a fusion of columns A, B, and C.

 (1) PRIMARY INDEX (A);